 Age really is just a number.
 Don’t make it an excuse.

 Fit School is currently expanding it’s classes for over 55s following the success of Karen’s Anti-Ageing Pilates classes.
+We’ll have Move and Tone with Sarah starting on Wednesday 22nd November.
 For more information do get in touch.

 You can try Karen’s Pilates at home via this link.